Akshat090803/Flux-Ai/README.md

 * Skill assessment and development recommendations.
 * More in depth Industry insights.

-## License

-This project is licensed under the [License Name] License.
-See the `LICENSE` file for more information.

 ## Contact

-For questions or support, please contact [your email or contact information].
+For questions or support, please contact akshatjain702333@gmail.com.

 Thank you for using Flux AI!